Episode 3 - Mysterious Prophet of the West

 The main tract they used in their campaigning was a pamphlet Joseph Smith had written called, “Views of the Power and Policy of the government of the United States.”

 One of the policies Joseph outlines in the pamphlet is prison reform.
 Joseph thought all prisons should be taken down, and that only murderers should be put in them.
 But, this makes sense when you stop and remember that Joseph had been in and out of prison for the last 14 years of his life – mostly for charges that never stuck, or were proven to be unsubstantiated.

 Joseph said that it wasn’t fair to put people in jail and expect them to reform, or pay off debts, and then get back off their feet and somehow get back into society.
 So, that was just one of his platforms.

 Most of the electioneers were printing out copies of Joseph’s “Views of the government” pamphlet.
 Printing them out by the thousands and reading them on stumps, and handing them to people.
-And a lot of people that these Mormon electioneers talk to think Joseph Smith is either insane or a genius.
+And a lot of people that these Latter-day Saint electioneers talk to think Joseph Smith is either insane or a genius.

 Joseph has many close friends and trusted associates.
 But, some of his most ardent supporters and fiery advocates, Brigham Young and Heber C. Kimball among the foremost, have left Nauvoo.

 We talked earlier about how the 2nd highest governing body in the church was called the Quorum of the Twelve Apostles.
 Well, by the time Joseph Smith is brought to Carthage, Illinois, in late June of 1844 and murdered, only 2 of the 12 apostles are in Nauvoo.
 Everyone else is gone – and they’re leaving right in the middle of William Law’s secret meetings, and oaths to assent to their leader’s destruction.